implicitly-awesome/exop/README.md

 #### New versions

 _Guys, too much work these days, so new releases will be shipped with some delay.
-However I'm working on them constantly._
+However, I work on them constantly._

 # Exop